-- 1) A more progressive tax structure and oppose a flat tax; - 2) The full deductibility for the individual payment of premiums for health, disability and long-term care.
-Premiums on life insurance benefits up to \$500,000, or as required to be carried by creditors, should also be deductible; - 3) A limited refundable federal income tax credit equal to all or a percentage of the state and local real estate taxes paid by farmers and ranchers on farmland utilized for commercial agriculture production; - 4) Income from a farm sale being put into a tax-deferred individual retirement account (IRA); - 5) Annual gift tax limits of \$25,000 per individual; and - 6) The concept of family savings accounts, the saver's credit for low-income families with net incomes of \$40,000 or less, and other state and federal programs known as an Individual Deposit Account (IDA) that are targeted at low-income savers.
+- 1) A more progressive tax structure and oppose a flat tax; - 2) A simplified tax code; - 3) The full deductibility for the individual payment of premiums for health, disability and long-term care.
+Premiums on life insurance benefits up to \$500,000, or as required to be carried by creditors, should also be deductible; - 4) A limited refundable federal income tax credit equal to all or a percentage of the state and local real estate taxes paid by farmers and ranchers on farmland utilized for commercial agriculture production; - 5) Income from a farm sale being put into a tax-deferred individual retirement account (IRA); - 6) Annual gift tax limits of \$25,000 per individual; and - 7) The concept of family savings accounts, the saver's credit for low-income families with net incomes of \$40,000 or less, and other state and federal programs known as an Individual Deposit Account (IDA) that are targeted at low-income savers.